nxskok/pasias/docs/11-tidying-and-selecting-data.md

 drugs B and C, sometimes the mean of B will come out higher and sometimes C's mean will be higher, because there is no significant difference between them.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This talks about emph{means</span> rather
-than individual observations; in individual cases, sometimes even drug *A* will come out best.
-But we're interested in population means, since we want to do the greatest good for the greatest number.}\endnote{"Greatest good for the greatest number" is from Jeremy Bentham, 1748--1832, British philosopher and advocate of utilitarianism.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This talks about *means* rather  than individual observations; in individual cases, sometimes even  drug *A* will come out best.
+But we're interested in  population means, since we want to do the greatest good for the  greatest number. *Greatest good for the greatest number*  is from Jeremy Bentham, 1748--1832, British    philosopher and advocate of utilitarianism.</span>
 Another way is to draw a boxplot of pain-relief scores: